awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 8. In the **Users and domains**, enter `All Company` in the **Groups** field then select **Next**.

-9. Under the **Safe attachments unknown malware response** section, select **Dynamic Delivery** (this option will still send the email but will hold the attachment until it has been scanned and marked acceptable).
+9. Under the **Safe attachments unknown malware response** section, select **Dynamic Delivery (Preview messages)** (this option will still send the email but will hold the attachment until it has been scanned and marked acceptable).

 10. Under the **Redirect messages with detected attachments** section, select **Enable redirect**.